Happy Earth Month!

 Working together to make Raleigh the Most Sustainable City in the South may sound like a daunting task, but there are small things we can all do that have a positive impact on our community and environment.
 One of the easiest ways you can give back to the community today is by choosing to shop independent and locally when you can.

-Independently owned stores are more likely to source merchandise from local businesses which mitigate excess carbon emissions, and they require comparatively little infrastructure investment making more efficient use of public services than larger chains.
+Independently owned stores are more likely to source merchandise locally which mitigates excess carbon emissions, and they require comparatively little infrastructure investment making more efficient use of public services than larger chains.
 But we don’t have to convince you how important it is to shop locally.
 Our storefront community’s offerings speak for themselves.

 If you’re looking for more sustainability-focused local businesses to support, check out these stores in Downtown Raleigh.